xpollen8/manifestor/README.md

 # Next moves

-React components which rendfer *manifestor* JSON have been written and provide a nice data visualizer and a means to download files and play media.
+React components which render *manifestor* JSON have been written and provide a nice data visualizer and a means to download files and play media.

 Such components will likely appear as part of this repo